kirtanp04/Swift-Stay/README.md

     - Authentication

-        - Email Authentication (for email verification)
+        - Email Authentication (for email verification) by Nodemailer

     - Protection